Vanshikaduggal/Projects/README.md

 A Dice Game using Vite + React is a simple web application where players roll virtual dice, and the app determines the outcome based on the dice values.
 It can be a fun, interactive game with the following features:

 Key Features:
-Dice Roll Simulation: Players click a button to "roll" the dice.
+1.Dice Roll Simulation: Players click a button to "roll" the dice.

-Dynamic Updates: The dice numbers are displayed randomly after each roll.
+2.Dynamic Updates: The dice numbers are displayed randomly after each roll.

-Winner Determination: If two players are involved, the app compares their dice rolls and declares the winner (e.g., "Player 1 wins" or "It's a tie").
+3.Winner Determination: If two players are involved, the app compares their dice rolls and declares the winner (e.g., "Player 1 wins" or "It's a tie").

-Simple UI: Clean, responsive design showing dice images and buttons for rolling.
+4.Simple UI: Clean, responsive design showing dice images and buttons for rolling.

 Core Components: